ctb116/ilink-excerise/README.md

 6. type **npm start**
 7. navigate to localhost:3000

+- CORS is enabled in application but if still an issue disable CORS in your browser

 ## Known Issues

 - If all employees are deleted, the original list of employees will repopulate the table.